google-marketing-solutions/custom-taxonomy-classifier/README.md

     Used to generate and store the vector embeddings for each of the taxonomy nodes.
 This will run as a background process and returns a task_id.

+    NOTE: This endpoint needs to be called at least once before the other endpoints below are functional.
+Calling this endpoint overwrites any existing Vector Search endpoints.

 1.  **GET /task_status/{task_id}**